 Bake each tray separately, one tray at a time.

 Bake for a total of 20 minutes, or until the macarons are easily coming off the silicon mat.

 After 5 minutes baking, I rotate the tray to ensure even baking on all sides.
 Not all bakers have to do this, if your oven has an even heat distribution you may not have to rotate the trays, but if your macarons are coming out lopsided, or if only a few in the tray are cracking, then it’s worth to experiment with rotating the trays during baking.

 After about 8 minutes baking, I also place a piece of foil or parchment paper on top of the macarons, so that they won’t brown as they bake.

 Baking time might vary depending on your oven, consistency of the batter, oven temperature.

 Try to wiggle a macaron, and if it doesn’t feel jiggly, you can remove them from the oven.

 Vegan Raspberry Buttercream

-- Cream butter at a medium speed with an electric mixer for 45 seconds, until creamy.
+Cream the butter at a medium speed with an electric mixer for 45 seconds, until creamy.

-- Raise speed to medium high and cream for 30 seconds until creamy.
-If mixture is too runny, add more powdered sugar and mix until you achieve the perfect consistency.
+Raise speed to medium high and cream for 30 seconds until creamy.

 For the decoration